SEARCH UNIVERSITY LIBRARIES

 Scope and Content: The Joseph Chaikin papers span the working life of Chaikin from the late 1950s until his death in 2003.
 Highlights of the collection include items documenting Chaikin's life as an actor, director and theorist, and founder of the Open Theater group.
 The collection contains Chaikin's personal and professional correspondence, working files, scripts, programs and production information, directing and theater exercise notebooks, book manuscripts, articles, periodical clippings, photographs, posters, audio-visual materials and artifacts.
 Persons with whom Chaikin corresponded include Stella Adler, Julian Beck, Robert Brustein, Samuel Beckett, Eric Bentley, Jerzy Grotowski, Judith Malina, Arthur Miller, Sam Shepard, Susan Sontag, Jean-Claude van Itallie, and other key figures in twentieth-century theater.

-Statement of Arrangement: The Joseph Chaikin papers are divided into series as follows:
+Arrangement: The Joseph Chaikin papers are divided into series as follows:

 Researchers should check all appropriate series within the finding aid for desired content.
 Series 1 contains early donations to KSU's Special Collections and Archives and no additions were made to this series after 1990.
 Series 1 is ordered chronologically and includes correspondence, book and play manuscripts, working files and more.
 Researchers can also consult the published catalog of this series Joseph Chaikin: A Bio-bibliography (New Jersey: Greenwood Press, 1992) for more information.
 Material donated after 1990, even when dated earlier, has been placed in other series within this collection.